djma777/100-days-of-code/log.md

 - been quite distracted this past few days for a few reasons including covid19, but I never stopped thinking about this project. today I was able to serve in gql playground the champion name from the dataSource api.
 This is big because I've already written most of the types I need, and I just need to write a lot of boilerplate code to serve most of these data.
 I'll continue this tomorrow.
 I'm very optimistic about tomorrow's progress.

 ---

+## Day 66: May 02, 2020.

+### **Today's Progress**

+- Wrote a lot of boilerplate for my resolvers.
+Implemented a 2nd api.

+### **Thoughts**

+- Yes I skipped yet another few days.
+Been a bit busy tutoring and distracted watching some netflix without chilling.
+I was able to write a few boilerplate code for my resolvers and also implemented the 2nd data source for my proxy api server.
+Quite successful today, haven't hit a bump that's too hard.
+I'm happy with that.
+- Ubuntu 20.04 feels really responsive significantly.
+I love it!!!

+---